"

 To provide a high level overview, each chapter opens with chapter level learning objectives.

-• VignetteS: MomentS in Time
+• narrative vignettes: Moments in Time

-• HISTORICAL CONTEXTS
+• social and intellectual CONTEXTS

 • SUMMARY: ON EXCLUDED ANCESTORS